Polish prisoners of war in World War II: In the Soviet Union

 As a result of the Soviet invasion of Poland in 1939, hundreds of thousands of Polish soldiers became prisoners of war.
-Official Soviet estimate for the number of POWs taken during th campaign was 190,584 and is treated as reliable by some historians.
+Official Soviet estimate for the number of POWs taken during the campaign was 190,584 and is treated as reliable by some historians.
 Lower and higher estimates exist.
 Lower estimate has been given at about 125,000; the higher ones range from 230,000 to as many as 450,000.

 Similar to what happened in the Western front against the Germans, many of the Polish POWs held by the Soviets were victims of atrocities; some during the campaign itself.
 The most high-profile victim of the first few weeks was General Józef Olszyna-Wilczyński, executed by the Soviets on 22 September 1939.
 The number of Polish POWs who died in the east is estimated at at least 200–300, with larger estimates in the range of 2,500; some however were killed not by the Red Army but Ukrainian or Belarusian militia and bandits.